apache/inlong-website/docs/modules/dataproxy/quick_start.md

   > Please modify the `ip` field to the real IP (or hostname) of the DataProxy, the format is `node1:port1,node2:port2`, and separate them with `,`.
   >
   > If all nodes in the `ip` field have the same port, you can use `node1,node2` and modify the `port` field to the default port for those nodes.

-- Open your command line tool, copy the above info, and click the Enter key, the above info will be saved to InLong-Manager.